-Setup Your Grill Properly
+Set Up Your Grill Properly

 If you have a gas grill, you’re also going to want to check over some safety protocols before using the grill.
 This includes making sure that the propane tank is properly installed or the natural gas connection is secure.
-For propane users, make sure that you check hoses for abrasions and make sure there are no gas leaks at connections every single time you use your grill.
+For propane users, make sure that you check hoses for abrasions.
+Make sure there are no gas leaks at connections every single time you use your grill.
 When lighting the gas grill, always make sure that the lid is open to prevent flash-off that can occur from gas buildup.
 And finally, do not attach or disconnect your propane tank while the grill is in use or while it’s hot.

 Regardless of whether you’re using a charcoal or gas grill, however, it’s important to make sure that the grill grate is properly seasoned.
-Seasoning the grates doesn’t mean that you’re altering the flavor of the food placed upon them, but only means that you’re making sure that food doesn’t stick to them.
+Seasoning the grates doesn’t mean that you’re altering the flavor of the food placed upon them, but only that you’re making sure the food doesn’t stick to them.
 If you’re grilling for the first time, add canola oil to the grates while they’re cold, and then turn on the grill for 15-minutes.
 The oil will begin to smoke and will eventually burn off.
 Now, your grill grates are seasoned.

 Clear Away Grease & Ash